daniduce/Credit_Risk_Analysis/README.md

 ## Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.

+Overall the majority of the machine learning models do not look as though they will work to help predict high and low risk credit loan applicants.
+After taking a deeper dive in to the accuracy scores, precision rates and recall rates – its best to assume we can forgo using Naïve Random Oversampling, Smote Oversampling, Undersampling, and Combination models.
+Looking at the results for the Balanced Random Forest Classifier and Easy Ensemble Adaboost Classifier, these appear to be the best options to predict high and low risk credit applicants.
+Working together on these two the accuracy scores, precision and recall rates were all higher than on the other models we used.